The Goodies, 1970

 The series combined surreal sketches with situation comedy and was a TV hit for twelve years.

 The Goodies ran for seventy four episodes over nine series.
-Eight of those with the BBC and one and a Christmas Special for ITV.
+Eight series with the BBC and a ninth series and Christmas Special for ITV.

 The basic idea revolved around the trio of Tim Brooke-Taylor, Bill Oddie and Graham Garden, always short of money, offering themselves for hire — with the tagline “We Do Anything, Anytime” — to perform all sorts of ridiculous but generally benevolent tasks.